Tort Law Review, The (Tort L Rev)

 The Tort Law Review (ISSN: 1039-3285) is an indispensable publication that will keep you abreast of the developing nature of tort law in Australia and overseas.
 Each issue will provide you with discussion on the current state of, and likely future changes to, the law of torts by courts, practitioners and academics in other countries.

 This is the only publication of its kind to give you global coverage on torts.
 It also provides commentary on other legal topics such as contract, conflict of laws and unjust enrichment to help you understand the impact these areas may have on the law of torts.

 The General Editor is John Devereux, Professor, TC Beirne School of Law, University of Queensland

 Dr Rosalie Balkin, Director, Legal Affairs and External Relations Division, International Maritime Organisation, London

 Professor William Binchy, Regius Professor of Law, Trinity College, Dublin

-Professor Andrew Burrows, Barrister, Of the Middle Temple; Norton Rose Professor of Commercial Law, St Hugh’s College, University of Oxford
+Professor Andrew Burrows, Of the Middle Temple, Barrister; Norton Rose Professor of Commercial Law, St Hugh’s College, University of Oxford

-The Honourable Guido Calabresi, Judge, United States Court of Appeals (2nd Circuit); Sterling Professor of Law, Yale University
+The Hon Guido Calabresi, Judge, United States Court of Appeals (2nd Circuit); Sterling Professor of Law, Yale University

 Professor Anthony M Dugdale, Beachcroft Wansbroughs Professor of Law, University of Keele